wshager/xcollectionbrowser/README.md

 TODO
 =====

-There's still work to do on Uploading and ACL.
+There's still work to do on Uploading and storing the individual resource properties, like Permissions and ACL.